teamed/teamed.io/html/index.md

 free-lancers, all working remotely.
 We will <strong>orchestrate</strong> their work, keeping you an active participant of the project.

-No product owners or weekly updates here!
-You're the <strong>product owner</strong> and all programmers will communicate with you directly, about the product features and functionality.
+No product owners on duty here or weekly updates!
+You're the <strong>product owner</strong> and all programmers will communicate with you directly and immediately, about features and functionality.
 Although, all management overhead is ours.

 440 North Wolfe Road, #61<br/>